hunterlong/shapeshift/README.md

 fmt.Println("XrpDestTag: ", response.XrpDestTag)
 ```

-# Get Status of Transaction
+# :repeat: Get Status of Transaction
 Once I sent some Ethereum to the given Ethereum address, I want to check the status of my ShapeShift transaction by inserting the Etheruem address 'sendToAddress' that ShapeShift gave me in previous function.
 ```go
 var newTransactionId string